Delicious Purple Potato Leek Soup For Real

 Most of the recipes I’ve seen for potato leek soup call for cream or half and half for thickening and extra flavor.
 This recipe doesn’t.
 It’s plenty thick and has tons of flavor but that’s not saying you couldn’t add a little cream if you want to give it even more richness.

 Peruvian Potato Leek Soup

-3 cups of homemade chicken stock (Substitute a good quality low-salt commercial chicken stock if needed)
+- 3 cups homemade chicken stock substitute a good quality low-salt commercial chicken stock if needed

 - 1 cup water